-The evaluation pathway for demonstrations, assessments and pilots is based on each demonstration, assessment, or pilot's scale, budget, type, and the availability of external data.
-The Company's evaluation team is engaged early on at the concept stage and determines whether the demonstration, assessment, pilot, needs and independent evaluation, a vendor evaluation or no evaluation at all.
-The purpose of the evaluation is to determine impact and process learnings such that they can be used to establish a new measure, go-to market strategy or new program.
+The evaluation pathway for demonstrations, assessments, and pilots is based on each demonstration, assessment, or pilot's scale, budget, type, and the availability of external data.
+The Company's evaluation team is engaged early on at the concept stage and determines whether the demonstration, assessment, or pilot needs an independent evaluation, or a vendor evaluation.
+The purpose of the evaluation is to determine impact and process learnings such that they can be used to establish a new measure, go-to market strategy, or program.
+Please refer to Attachment 8 for details on evaluations for pilots, demonstrations and assessments.